What is hybrid teaching?

 Hybrid teaching can seem like an easy and efficient way to approach blended learning, but this guidance highlights that hybrid teaching can look very different, vary in complexity, and may not be as simple as it first appears.
 Whatever your context, there is a lot to think about.

-Hybrid teaching is not part of the University’s Teaching & Learning Framework and colleagues are not encouraged to hybrid teach.
+Colleagues are not encouraged to hybrid teach.
 Achieving a good student experience through a hybrid teaching session is not easy and typically requires:

 - high cognitive load and multi-tasking by the tutor